xapian/xapian/xapian-applications/omega/docs/overview.rst

     a hashing scheme is used to avoid overflowing Xapian's term length limit.

-If the ``--date-terms`` option is used, then the following additional boolean terms are added to documents (prior to 1.5.0 these were always added with no way to disable this):
+If the ``--date-terms`` option is used, then the following additional boolean terms are added to documents (prior to Omega 1.5.0 they were added unless the ``--no-date-terms`` option was used; this option was added in 1.4.22, and before that they were unconditionally added):

 D
     date (numeric format: YYYYMMDD)